khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Home.md

 [[Buttonless Device Support]]

-### Using Android Terminal Emulator from Custom ROMs and other Apps
+### Using Chameleon Terminal Emulator from Custom ROMs and other Apps

 [[Tips for Including Android Terminal Emulator in a Custom ROM]]

 [[Launching Android Terminal Emulator from another App]]

-### Improving Android Terminal Emulator
+### Improving Chameleon Terminal Emulator

 [[Roadmap]]